Wellness Center Policies

 b.
 We encourage all clients to consider continuing Tele-Health services for Mental Health and Health Coaching to reduce the risk of exposure to or the spread of COVID-19/Corona Virus.

 c.
 All clients will receive an appointment reminder with a short health screen requiring you to call the office if you meet any of the criteria to change your appointment from in-person to Tele-Health for Mental Health and Health Coaching.
-Reiki clients will be expected to reschedule your in-person session after you are symptom free for two weeks.
+Reiki and Massage clients will be expected to reschedule your in-person session after you are symptom free for two weeks.

 d.
 All clients must wait in their vehicles to be called into the wellness center for their appointments.
 At which time you will undergo a brief health screen prior to entering the wellness center as part of your appointment.